An unexplainable thought can create a coincidence.

 A few months ago (2003) I was at work.
 My mind was on my work when 'thought words' occurred into my mind: Arthur C. Compton.
 The name: "Arthur C. Compton" spontaneously emerged into my thought, for no reason.
 Immediately I stopped what I was doing then entered the name into the Search window.
-The impulse seemed to be part of the thought words, I didn't hesitate.

-Then I realized the name Arthur C. Compton was incorrect.
-It occurred to me at that point that the correct name of the name of the man I knew about from a newspaper article I'd read was 'Arthur H. Compton', not 'Arthur C. Compton.
+It occurred to me at that point that the correct name of the man in my newspaper article was 'Arthur H. Compton', not 'Arthur C. Compton.

-Quite clearly I remembered only now that it was not Arthur C. Compton I'd read about in the newspaper the name was Arthur H. (Holly) Compton.
-Yet the name, Arthur C. Compton had occurred into my thought then I'd stopped what I was doing without hesitation and typed the 'thought name' automatically!
-It seemed very strange that with wrong information I had gotten a response.
+Quite clearly I remembered only now that it was not Arthur C. Compton I'd read about in a newspaper story .
+I realized it was Arthur H. (Holly) Compton.
+Yet the name, Arthur C. Compton had occurred into my thought, a thought that had a lot of authority over my body because I'd stopped what I was doing without hesitation and typed the 'thought name' automatically.

 I re-read the copy of the letter and saw an error had been made in the signature.
 Enrico Fermi had received it from Arthur C(ompton) and whoever labeled the letter had made a mistake.
-(There's a link to that letter below.)

 But how could that mistake explain the spontaneous words and immediate response in actions in my life, in 2003?

 What caused me to immediately type the words into an Internet search window?
-I had no answers to those questions.

 That night I went to the post office to get some stamps.
 The clerk says: "We have some very nice new Enrico Fermi Stamps, would you like to try them?